Bringing food, plant and animal products into Canada

 Many goods are subject to controls under the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES), and others, even if not listed on the CITES Species List, may be prohibited for export by various countries.

-Global Affairs Canada (GAC) has also have set limits on the quantity and/or dollar value of certain food products that you can bring into Canada duty-free or that you can include in your personal exemption.
+Global Affairs Canada (GAC) has set limits on the quantity and/or dollar value of certain food products that you can bring into Canada duty-free or that you can include in your personal exemption.
+For more information on GAC limits, see Memorandum D19-10-2, Export and Import Permits Act (Importations).

 Fisheries and Oceans Canada (DFO) also prohibits the importation of certain aquatic invasive species.
 These prohibitions apply whether a traveller is aware or not of transporting listed aquatic invasive species.
 If listed species are found, the species and the equipment they are attached to may be seized, detained, and/or ordered cleaned.